Game Bird Habitat Stamp photo competition

 - Photographs of the annual nominated species in its wild natural habitat

 - Photographs must be a minimum 1MB – maximum 5MB file.

 - Entries must not have been a ‘winner’ in any other photographic competition or be currently submitted for any other competition.

 - A maximum of three entries may be entered per applicant

 - Birds photographed in captivity such as in zoos, wildlife parks or similar locations are not eligible.

-Although the competition winner has yet to be announced, the next game bird species to feature is the NZ Shoveler (spoonbill).
+The next game bird species to feature is the NZ Shoveler (spoonbill) followed by the pheasant.

-This will become the species for 2021’s game bird habitat stamp.
+These will become the species for 2021, and 2022 game bird habitat stamp.

 A panel of Judges will select images based upon technical quality, plus the aspect and background to the subject bird.
 The ideal shot will be of the nominated species at home in the sort of natural environment where it will thrive.
 Judges will look for diversity, originality and creativity of the composition.
 Judging will be anonymous.

 The decision of the organisers is final and no correspondence will be entered into concerning the competition’s judging and organisation.
 Once the winner is announced, all ownership rights to non-successful entrants will return to those entrants.